 In accordance with Provision 11.1 and Provision 11.4 of the Code, the Company encourages attendance, participation and voting by shareholders at the Company's annual general meetings and special general meetings, at which they are allowed to vote in person or in abstentia through proxies and the relevant rules and procedures governing such meetings (for instance, how to vote) are clearly communicated prior to the start of the meeting.
 Shareholders will be afforded adequate opportunities to communicate their views on matters relating to the Company.
 In accordance with Provision 11.3 of the Code, all members of the Board, including the chairpersons of the AC, NC and RC and the external auditors will be available during the Annual General Meeting to address any relevant queries from shareholders.
-For FY2019, all the members of the Board, including the chairpersons of the AC, NC and the external auditors attended the Annual General Meeting to be provided the Company for FY2019).
+For FY2020, all the members of the Board, including the chairpersons of the AC, NC and RC and the external auditors attended the Annual General Meeting of the Company (being the sole general meeting of the Company for FY2020).